 You'll explore the practical application of organizational leadership skills and develop expertise in critical thinking, decision-making, communication, conflict resolution, and creative problem solving.
 You'll acquire the necessary knowledge from organizational leadership courses such as Change Leadership, Organizational Behavior, Strategic Thinking and Change, and more.

 Complete your master’s degree in as little as two years from a regionally accredited university.
-The master’s in organizational change leadership program has also been continually recognized by U.S. News & World Report.
+Tuition for the Master of Science in Organizational Change Leadership ranges from $20,250-$26,325.

 Not looking for a full degree?
 A three course certificate in Organizational Change Leadership is offered separately.